Additive categories

 As usual, there are various equivalent interpretations of these properties:

-If C→1 is the unique functor to the category with one object, then a left adjoint 1→C is the functor that selects the initial object of C, while a right adjoint 1→C is the functor that selects the terminal object of C.
+If C→1 is the unique functor to the category with one object, then a left adjoint 1→C is the functor that selects the initial object of C (assuming it exists), while a right adjoint 1→C is the functor that selects the terminal object of C (assuming it exists).

 In any case, when they exist, initial and terminal objects are unique up to unique isomorphism.
 The same goes for null objects.